Amed-Dev/fullstack_open_bootcamp/parte1/courseinfo/README.md

 ```bash
   npm install
 ```
-Then start the app with the following command.
+Then start the app with the command.
 ```bash
   npm run dev
 ```